OS2World/UTIL-PRINT-ecups/trunk/gui/util/cupsport/readme.txt

 BUILDING

   No makefile at the moment, sorry.
-Just compile cupsport.c directly, e.g.:
-    icc cupsport.c
-  Built using IBM VACPP 3.08; 3.65 will probably work as well.
-Not tested with GCC or OW, but they might be OK too.
+Use BUILDICC.CMD to compile using IBM VACPP 3.08; 3.65 will probably work as well.

+  Not tested with GCC or OW, but they should be fine for building with as long as you know how.

 USAGE